tuongroth/rate-appilcation/README.md

 ## Project Overview

-**Title:** Your Project Title Here, vì k muốn lãng quên mọi ng, dự án này nhằm đánh dấu sự hỗn loạn và trật tự
+**Title:** Crossroads of Time: Parallel Connections of Tradition and Modern Life

-**Purpose:** This project is designed to solve the unsolvable question of quality vs. quantity.
+**Purpose:** "This project is designed to solve the unsolvable equation of quality vs. quantity.
 For example, instead of a long 200 km trip, we aim to reduce it to 80 km.
-The goal is to provide a strategy to reverse the battle by implementing an asynchronous, efficient, and low-cost system for task management.
-This will enhance productivity, minimize event loop delays, and improve mental health.
-How do you escape chaotic, unexpected , isolatte situations?
-How do you get out of a freeze duration?
-When everything aligns exactly as planned with real-time reports and authority reviews, it shows that the AL techniques being used are correct.
+The goal is to provide a strategy to reverse the battle by implementing an asynchronous, efficient, and low-cost task management system.
+This approach will enhance productivity, minimize event loop delays, and improve mental health.
+How do you escape chaotic, unexpected, or isolating situations?
+How do you break free from a freeze duration?
+When everything aligns exactly as planned, with real-time reports and authority reviews, it shows that the AL techniques being applied are a perfect match.
 I volunteer to help others who are stuck in a freeze duration due to war, chaos, getting lost in the forest, isolation, or being trapped.
-My goal is to help them transition from dependence to independence once again.
+My goal is to help them transition from dependence to independence once again, while establishing order and cultural integration between Vietnam and Finland.

-**Core Features:**how it help? giúp cánh lái xế lái xe,
 - **Asynchronous Task Handling:**
   - Tasks are managed out of order, prioritizing easy-to-complete actions first to maintain momentum.
   - Incorporates real-time file updates to adapt to ongoing needs effectively.